hcl-emacs/terraform-mode/README.md

 Type `C-c C-d C-c` to kill the URL (i.e. copy it to the clipboard) for the documentation page rather than directly open it in the browser.

+You can also type `C-c C-d C-r` to insert a comment containing a link to this documentation right above the resource or data block.

 ## Customize Variables

 #### `terraform-indent-level`(Default: `2`)